The Haunting (1999 film): Home media

+Reception

 Box office

-The Haunting opened theatrically in North America on July 23, 1999, screening in 2,808 theaters, and earning $33,435,140 during its opening weekend, ranking in first place ahead of Inspector Gadget, American Pie and Eyes Wide Shut.
+The film earned $33,435,140 during its opening weekend, ranking in first place ahead of Inspector Gadget, American Pie and Eyes Wide Shut.
+It became the second consecutive number one DreamWorks film to open on the third weekend of July after Independence Day, following Saving Private Ryan.
 It was overtaken by Runaway Bride during its second weekend, falling into fourth place behind the latter film, The Blair Witch Project and Deep Blue Sea with a 54.4% decline and a gross of $15.2 million.

+In the United Kingdom, the film beat out Analyze This and Eyes Wide Shut to top the box office, collecting $2.1 million.
+In its second weekend, it made $1.8 million, dropping into second place below Big Daddy.
 The film remained in theatrical release until November 1999.
 It ultimately grossed $91,411,151 in North America, and $85,900,000 in international markets, making for a worldwide gross of $177,311,151.

 Critical response

+Metacritic, which uses a weighted average, assigned the a score of 45 out of 100, based on 21 critics, indicating "mixed or average" reviews.
+Metacritic, which uses a weighted average, assigned the a score of 42 out of 100, based on 28 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

-Roger Ebert gave the film a positive review, awarding it three stars out of four, and praising the production design in particular: "To my surprise, I find myself recommending The Haunting based on its locations, its sets, its art direction, its sound design, and the overall splendor of its visuals.
+Roger Ebert gave the film a favorable review, awarding it three stars out of four, and praising the production design in particular: "To my surprise, I find myself recommending The Haunting based on its locations, its sets, its art direction, its sound design, and the overall splendor of its visuals.
 The story is a mess, but for long periods that hardly matters.
 It's beside the point, as we enter one of the most striking spaces I've ever seen in a film."
 Similar sentiments were echoed by The New York Timess Janet Maslin, who deemed the film "a lavish illustration of how to take a fairly modest black-and-white horror film from 1963 and amplify it so relentlessly that the sight of the flying cow in Twister would not be all that amiss... the film's spooky tricks are orchestrated by top-notch behind-the-scenes talent, who augment Mr. De Bont's tireless efforts to keep things moving."
+David Sterritt of The Christian Science Monitor similarly noted that, though the film "falls short of Jackson's teeming imagination, paying more attention to a ponderous historical subplot... the best reason to see The Haunting is the sheer sumptuousness of its creepy-crawly set designs.
+The second-best reason is Lili Taylor, whose sincerity and conviction could make any script come at least partly alive."